Conductive homogeneity of compact metric spaces and construction of p-energy: Introduction

-is rich enough to be a ``Sobolev'' space in some sense.
-In our perspective, we don't care about the existence of a derivative $\nabla{f}$ but pursue the convergence of $\s^n\E_p^n(f)$.
+where $P_nf$ is a suitable discrete approximation of $f$, is rich enough to be a ``Sobolev'' space in some sense.
+From our perspective, we do not care about the existence of a derivative $\nabla{f}$ but pursue the convergence of $\s^n\E_p^n(P_nf)$.
 Actually, in the case $p = 2$, this strategy was employed to construct Dirichlet forms inducing diffusion processes on self-similar sets like the Sierpinski gasket and the Sierpinski carpet.
+(See Figure~\ref{Selfsimilar}.)
 For the sake of simplicity, we confine ourselves to non-finitely ramified self-similar sets.
-(This excludes p.c.f. self-similar sets represented by the Sierpinski gasket.)
-Barlow and Bass constructed the Brownian motions on the Sierpinski carpets in \cite{BB1, BB2, BB3, BB4, BB5, BB6} as scaling limits of the Brownian motions on regions approximating the Sierpinski carpets.
+(This excludes post critically finite self-similar sets represented by the Sierpinski gasket.)
+Barlow and Bass constructed the Brownian motions on (generalized) Sierpinski carpets in \cite{BB1, BB2, BB3, BB4, BB5, BB6} as scaling limits of the Brownian motions on regions approximating Sierpinski carpets.
 Later Kusuoka and Zhou employed the above strategy for $p = 2$ and directly constructed the Dirichlet form inducing the Brownian motion on the planar Sierpinski carpet in \cite{KusZ1}.
 Note that all these works were done in the last century.
 Although more than 20 years have passed, no essential progress has been made on the construction of diffusion processes/Dirichlet forms on non-finitely ramified self-similar sets.
 In particular, no diffusion was constructed on square-based non-finitely ramified self-similar sets like those in Figure~\ref{FIGINT}.
-The right-hand one called the Sierpinski cross has two different contraction ratios.
-The left-hand one does not have full symmetry of the square.
-(One can find fully symmetric subsets, but they are not self-similar.)
-As a by-product of our results in this paper, we will construct non-trivial self-similar local regular Dirichlet forms on a class of square-based self-similar sets including those in Figure~\ref{FIGINT}.
+The right-hand one is an example of rationally ramified Sierpinski crosses treated in Section~\ref{SCR}.
+It has two different contraction ratios.
+The left-hand one is an example having no symmetry of the square.
+As a by-product of our results in this paper, we will construct non-trivial self-similar local regular Dirichlet forms on classes of square-based self-similar sets including those in Figure~\ref{FIGINT}.
+See Sections~\ref{CYP}, \ref{ESC}, and \ref{SCR} for details.